-This theme outlines the key considerations for addressing the challenges and opportunities of rapid urbanisation, peri-urban dynamics, informal settlements, land use planning, and financing urban development in African contexts.
+Urban and Peri-Urban Areas

+Urban and Peri-Urban Areas
-Acknowledge the prevalence of informal settlements and slums in African cities.

-Address the challenges in slums, including tenure security, poor living conditions, and limited access to services.

-Incorporate curriculum elements that reflect the realities of urban and peri-Urban life in Africa.

-Recognize the need for comprehensive urban and peri urban land use plans.
+- Acknowledge the prevalence of informal settlements and slums in African cities. - Address the challenges in slums, including tenure security, poor living conditions, and limited access to services. - Incorporate curriculum elements that reflect the realities of urban and peri-Urban life in Africa. - Emphasize the importance of land use planning for sustainable and equitable urban development. - Recognize the need for comprehensive urban and peri urban land use plans.

-Guideline 7: The curriculum should expose learners to programs that acquaint them with the realities of urban and peri-urban settings in Africa and therefore stimulate innovative solutions (tenure security for land and housing rights, and access to services such as water and electricity)
+Guideline 7: Curriculum should expose learners to programs that acquaint them with the realities of urban and periurban settings in Africa and therefore stimulate innovative solutions (tenure security for land and housing rights, and access to services such as water and electricity)

-- Ensure graduates understand various urban planning strategies for equitable land use. - Explore land as a financing tool for sustainable city development. - Ensure graduates understand various urban planning strategies for equitable land use. - Explore land as a financing tool for sustainable city development. - Educate on land-based financing options, such as land value sharing and property taxation. - Discuss public private partnerships as a method for promoting sustainable housing and urban development.
+Urban and Peri-Urban Areas Ensure graduates understand various urban planning strategies for equitable land

+- Explore land as a financing tool for sustainable city development. - Ensure graduates understand various urban planning strategies for equitable land use. - Explore land as a financing tool for sustainable city development. - Educate on land based financing options, such as land value sharing and property t1a7xation. - Discuss public private partnerships as a method for promoting sustainable housing and urban development.

-Guideline 8: It is important that curricula in land governance address the different ways of financing urban development in a sustainable manner.
+Guideline 8: It is important that curricula in land governance address the different ways of financing urban development in asustainable manner.
 Learners ought to be given the skills which are needed by public officers and government officials in order to apply innovative approaches involving wide ranging stakeholders in urban development Projects.

-Curricula should acknowledge women's contributions, ensuring equitable development benefits for all and exploring best practices for strengthening women's land rights.
-Curricula should explore promising practices related to women's land rights, reflecting the diversity of the African continent and practices favorable to women.

-Recognize gender as a key determinant of tenure security.

-Understand gender-based power dynamics in land governance systems.

-Develop a gender responsive approach in land governance training and research.

-Focus on women's land rights in curricula development.

-Acknowledge women's critical role in socioeconomic development and agriculture.

-Address challenges faced by women regarding land rights and their impact on agricultural productivity.

-Aim for gender equity in land rights for agricultural transformation and economic growth.
+- Recognize gender as a key determinant of tenure security. - Understand gender based power dynamics in land governance systems. - Develop a gender responsive approach in land governance training and research. - Focus on women's land rights in curricula development. - Acknowledge women's critical role in socioeconomic development and agriculture. - Address challenges faced by women regarding land rights and their impact on agricultural productivity. - Aim for gender equity in land rights for agricultural transformation and economic growth.